OR WAIT 15 SECS

 Only one-third (34 percent) of respondents say they always wash their hands after coughing or sneezing (up from 32 percent in 2005).

-Many cases of colds, flu, and foodborne illness are spread by unclean hands, and these diseases are responsible for billions of dollars each year in health care expenditures and productivity losses in the
+Many cases of colds, flu, and foodborne illness are spread by unclean hands, and these diseases are responsible for billions of dollars each year in health care expenditures and productivity losses in the United States, Daly points out.
+Worldwide, infectious diseases remain the leading cause of illness and death.

 We need to remember the common sense times to clean our hands, said SDAs Sansoni.
 For example: after using the bathroom, after coughing or sneezing into our hands, before food preparation and when we eat, after changing diapers, after petting your dog or cat, and after taking out the trash.